“I have Microsoft Outlook 2007. It runs an automatic pst backup. When it does, my computer slows down. Can you turn off the back up from Outlook?”

 To turn off AutoArchive, simply uncheck the box next to Run AutoArchive every…

 You can also configure AutoArchive to prompt you before archiving your messages, which allows you to postpone when AutoArchive moves messages from your primary PST file to an Archive PST file.
-Keep in mind that this is not a backup of your PST, it simply keeps your main PST file smaller, which in theory helps Outlook to run quickly.
+Keep in mind that this is not a backup of your PST, it simply keeps your main PST file smaller, which in theory helps Microsoft Outlook to run quickly.